 About the NHS Confidence Monitor

-Carried out every six months, this current survey is the third in the series.
-The first was carried out at the end of 2014 and the second in the summer of 2015.
+Carried out every six months, this current survey is the fourth in the series.
+The first was carried out at the end of 2014.

 After each survey, a group of key opinion leaders are brought together to discuss the results to provide wider insight.